Complexity of Quantum Trajectories: Dependence on the unraveling

 where $\ell_a\in\mathbb{C}$ and $r\in\mathbb{R}$.
 This is a symmetry of the Lindblad equation Eq.~\eqref{eq: lindblad}, and the evolution of the mean state $\rho$ is unaffected by the transformation.
 However, the stochastic processes defined by the quantum jump protocol over Eq.~\eqref{eq: lindblad gauge} are different, providing infinite unravelings of the same Lindblad equation.
 Other unravelings exist, such as homodyne or heterodyne QT (see Refs.~\cite{Wiseman2009, Jacobs2014}).
 We focus on Eq.~\eqref{eq: lindblad gauge} because the parameters $\ell_a,\,r$ allow us to continuously deform the unraveling.

 In Fig.~\ref{fig: Idft modQJ} we show the intrinsic dimension for different unravelings for the quantum top and the XXZ chain with dephasing.
 For simplicity we have kept $r=0$ and for the spin chain the unraveling has been modified considering $\ell_j=\ell$ equal at all sites.
 We see that the values of $\overline{I_d}$ are in general unraveling-dependent, but for all cases considered the integrable point has always remained the point with minimal intrinsic dimension.
 Varying $\ell$ for the quantum top results in approximately constant intrinsic dimensions as long as the dynamics is chaotic.
 At the integrable point $\overline{I_d}$ increases with $\ell$, while the overall range of variation of $\overline{I_d}$ with $\omega_x$ decreases.
 The behavior for the dissipative XXZ chain shows some interesting differences.
-Taking $\ell\neq0$ increases the values of $I_d$, but but varying $\ell\neq$ does not induce appreciable variations on the intrinsic dimensions.
-Nevertheless, the integrable point in parameter space is reliably picked out by $\overline{I_d}$.
+Taking $\ell\neq0$ increases the values of $I_d$, but varying $\ell\neq$ does not induce appreciable variations on the intrinsic dimensions.
+We also considered the quantum state diffusion unraveling~\cite{Gisin_1992}.
+In this case, however, the Pareto assumption underlying the 2NN estimator appeared to break down.
+Since our analysis is numerical, a systematic exploration of all possible unravelings is beyond the scope of the present work; we therefore leave a more detailed investigation of alternative unravelings to future studies.
+Nevertheless, in all scenarios analyzed here, the integrable point in parameter space is reliably identified by a minimum of $\overline{I_d}$.